Sturm Brightblade: Miniature figures

 Sturm was included in Ral Partha's Dragonlance Heroes boxed figures set of lead miniatures.
-A reviewer for Dragon magazine felt that Ral Partha did a good job of matching their figures to the characters' descriptions in the books, and described his figure: "Sturm is a typical example of a knight or high-level fighter.
+A reviewer for Dragon magazine felt that Ral Partha successfully matched their figures to the descriptions of the characters in the novels, and described his figure: "Sturm is a typical example of a knight or high-level fighter.
 He is dressed from neck to boots in a chain-mail shirt and leggings.
 The boots are heavy leather with plates protecting the front of the ankles and shins.
 Plate also protects his thighs and shoulders, with an ornate breastplate and groin protector.
 He is wearing an engraved horned helmet, and he has a stern look that is backed up by his raised runesword.
 Leather gauntlets protect both hands, and a plain shield is on his left arm.
 This shield has no engraving on it to match the illustration on the box.
 I recommend that you get a magnifying glass and carefully trace out a design on another sheet of paper before attempting the shield freehand."